 I have seen every season and celebration to be had at Walt Disney World.
 I’ve battled crowds and ran down empty ride queues.
 And as a cast member myself, I’ve been on the front lines during the busiest seasons of them all, bearing the brunt of heat-addled crowds.

-The long version is this: The best time of year to go to Disney World depends on what you and your family want out of your vacation, what events are important to you, how much you are willing or able to spend, and how many FastPass+ reservations you can get your grubby little hands on.
+The long version is this: The best time of year to go to Disney World depends on what you and your family want out of your vacation, what events are important to you and how much you are willing or able to spend.

 An easy, breezy, beautiful month in Walt Disney World.
 There are still a few Christmas decorations left over, but who can complain about tinsel?
 Once the New Year’s Eve crowd filters out, the parks are a ghost town.
-Take this opportunity to ride Soarin’ and get on Flights of Wonder.
+Take this opportunity to get on Flight of Passage.
 Wear layers!
 The temperatures are wonky this month.

 The beginning of February is mild in terms of crowds (and weather).
 In the middle of the month you’ll see a bump in crowds, because many schools in the Northeast take a week off of school for February break.